 The Company's investment administration functions have been outsourced to external service providers.
 Any failure by any external service provider to carry out its obligations could have a materially detrimental impact on the effective operation, reporting and monitoring of the Company's financial position.
 This may have an effect on the Company's ability to meet its investment objective successfully.
-The Board receives and reviews quarterly reports from its principal external service providers.
-The Board may request a report on the operational effectiveness of controls in place at the service providers.
+The Board receives and reviews quarterly reports from its principal external service providers and also performs an annual quality review on the services provided by the external service providers.
 The results of the Board's review are reported to the Audit Committee.